Espen3/PLC_Python_Interface/README.md

 # PLC_Python_Interface
 Used to interface with Logix controller PLCs.
-This was built leveraging the pycomm3, time,
+The main PLC that was used was the 1769-L18ERM/B LOGIX5318ERM.
+This was built leveraging the pycomm3, time, os, json, and datetime modules.
+Not all of the features work such as PLC_write, change mod, and plc snapshot options.
+I connected to the PLC via EtherNet/IP protocol (port 44818).
+This script was mainly used to conduct enumeration and penetration testing on the PLC.